hardin47/website/Math154/Notes/02-viz.md

   ggtitle("US Births in 1978")
 ```

-* `ggplot()` establishes the default data and aesthetics
-for the geoms, but each geom may change these defaults.
+* `ggplot()` establishes the default data and aesthetics for the geoms, but each geom may change the defaults.

 * good practice: put into `ggplot()` the things that affect all (or most) of the layers; rest in `geom_blah()`